exo-archives/aio-ecm-dms/patch/ECM-5462/readme.txt

     * Status: Problem when returning to home page
     * CCP Issue: CCP-437, Product Jira Issue : ECM-5462
     * Complexity: LOW
-    * Impacted Client(s): CG95 and probably all.
-    * Client expectations (date/content): N/A

 The Proposal
 Problem description

-What is the problem to fix ?
+What is the problem to fix?

     * Two different behaviours observed from the same binary deployed on two differents machines (same config).
 One works well.
 The other (not always observed) raises an error.

 Fix description

-How the problem is fixed ?
+How is the problem fixed?

     * We have two javascript files: UIWorkspace.js used in Portal level and UIDMSWorkspace.js used in DMS level.